theirishduck/pikmin-nds/README.md

 Pikmin NDS (also called Pikmin DS) is a tech demo that runs on the Nintendo DS that pushes the hardware to its limits.
 It is inspired by the Pikmin series by Nintendo, which premiered on the Nintendo GameCube.

+There is an [imgur album](http://imgur.com/a/YMi6K) here detailing progress on the demo.

 ## Goals

 ### Multipass Renderer

 The Nintendo DS's hardware is capable of rendering 2048 polygons in a single frame.
 Due to the nature of Pikmin games, there are often over 100 entities on screen, with 100 of them being the pikmin themselves.
 If each pikmin is roughly 30 polygons, that would necessitate 3000 polygons, meaning that a full squad could not be rendered on screen at once.

-The solution is to take advantage of the DS's display capture unit, which can copy the output of the 3D engine (even if it's not being displayed on screen), and it can be subsequently rendered as a texture in the following pass.
-With the scene being carefully partitioned, the compositing is simple.
+The solution is to take advantage of the DS's display capture unit, which can copy the output of the 3D engine (even if it's not being displayed on screen), and subsequently render it as a texture in the following pass.
+By carefully partitioning the scene, the compositing of the resulting layers is straightforward.
 After rendering all passes, the final rendered frame can be captured and displayed as a background in the 2D hardware engine using the same display capture system.
 The fully rendered background will then be drawn over the top of the passes for the next frame.

+The net effect of this technique is to artificially increase the polygon count (by 2048 per pass) at the expense of framerate.
+Considering the small size of a DS handheld, roughly 15-20FPS should be the theoretical limit of this technique.
+Any less breaks the illusion of motion.
+We're shooting for 3 passes maximum, at 20FPS, for a total polygon limit of 6144.

 There are three main strategies that have been considered to composite individual passes together: front to back, top to bottom, and side to side.
+Currently the engine supports back to front partitioning, sorting objects based on their Z-coordinate and size, and correctly handles large objects that need to be redrawn across partition boundaries.

 ### Physics engine

-The main challenge in handling the physics engine is that there are so many entities to process.
+The main challenge in writing the physics engine is that there are so many entities to process.
 The NDS's processors aren't very fast (they clock in at 66MHz and 33MHz), and there are hardware issues that can slow them down even further - namely, a poor hardware cache and non-sequential (i.e. most) memory access.

-The physics can be simplified most of the time by using axis aligned cylinders, and using look up tables for level height.
+For level collision, we prerender the scene geometry into a height map.
+While this limits us in terms of overhangs and bridges (which will need special consideration) it is a reasonably fast technique, and handles most typical level geometry quite well.

+Entity collision is processed entirely as axis-aligned cylinders.
+We use a modified k-nearest-neighbor graph to group entities together by their location.
+For the swarm, we additionally employ a small hack; members mostly ignore collision with each other, unless they share a cell on the height map.
+They are never added to the kNN graph, leaving them free to consider more important objects in the level.

 ### AI for all non-player entities